adpauna/irassh/README.md

 * Start client: `ssh root@localhost -p 2222`, input any pwd
 * Run playlog: `bin/playlog log/tty/[file_name]`

+## How to run the inverse reinforcement learning agent
+* Step 1: Run bin/irassh start with manual set to True in irassh/shell/honeypot.py and start bin/manual.py to give manual commands
+* Step 2: After enough commands have been recorded a file named manual/input/cmd.p should appear.
+Use this file as an input for irassh/rl/manual.py ( e.g. python manual.py manual/input/cmd.p expertFE.p -p )
+* Step 3: Use the policy obtained in the previous step in irassh/actions/proxy.py by setting the value of expertFE to it
+* Step 4: Run bin/irassh start with manual set to False and useIRL set to True and input enough commands until the irl agent is trained.
+The result should be saved in a pickle file named using the behavior attribute of the irl_agent with "-optimal_weight.p" appended to it
+* Step 5: Run irassh/rl/policy2reward.py with the output from the previous step to create a pickle file that contains the reward function for the q_learner (i.e. python policy2reward.py DefaultBehavior-optimal_weight.p cmd2number_reward.p
+* Step 6: Train a Reinforcement Learning agent by starting irassh with manual and useIRL set to False.
+Make sure the cmd2number_reward is set correctly in irassh/actions/proxy.py

 ## How to setup

 ### Setup mysql database